They say, “It’s the most wonderful time of the year”, but for brand and retail marketing teams around the world, it’s the busiest time of the year!

 A more effective strategy is to plan marketing campaigns several months ahead of time, so all moving parts can easily come together when those hectic days sneak up on us.
 With an early action plan, turnaround times are faster, paid ads are cheaper and your marketing team will be happier.

 Remember: consumers in 2020 have ramped up their e-commerce usage as a result of stay-at-home orders amid the global coronavirus pandemic, and will need to be able to safely and easily fulfill their holiday shopping from the comfort of their home.

 Make customer loyalty a priority

-It’s common to focus on acquiring new leads during the holidays, but it’s even more important to maintain the strong relationships with current customers.
-Repeat customers are responsible generating 40% of a store’s revenue, so it’s vital to keep them coming back for more.
+It’s common to focus on acquiring new leads during the holidays, but it’s even more important to maintain strong relationships with current customers.
+Repeat customers are responsible for generating 40% of a store’s revenue, so it’s vital to keep them coming back for more.

 Identify the underlying pain-points